Council

 Robert Taylor Thompson, Jr. (Son of ex-POW 1st Lt.
 Robert T. Thompson)

-Robert is a registered professional engineer, with 35 years experience in the water infrastructure domestic and international market sector.
+Robert Thompson is a registered professional engineer, with 35 years experience in the water infrastructure domestic and international market sector.
 He has served in various operations and technology development roles, including Global Technology Leader for general industrials and Global Solutions Director for industrial water with his current employer.
 Robert holds a Bachelor’s Degree in Civil Engineering from Texas Tech University and a Master’s Degree in Civil Engineering from the University of Texas at Austin.

 Founder